BlockchainCommons/developer-web-site/_pages/meetings.md

     <td>
        <h2><a href="/meetings/2024-07-gstp/">GDM: GSTP (July 2024)</a></h2>

-       <p>Gordian Developers Meeting focusing on the [Gordian Sealed Transaction Protocol](/envelope/gstp/), a way to use [Gordian Envelope](/envelope/) to securely transmit sensitive data using insecure & unreliable transport mechanisms.</P>
+       <p>Gordian Developers Meeting focusing on the <a href="/envelope/gstp">Gordian Sealed Transaction Protocol</a>, a way to use <a href="/envelope/">Gordian Envelope</a> to securely transmit sensitive data using insecure & unreliable transport mechanisms.</P>
     </td>
   </tr>
   <tr>